Brick vs. Concrete Pavers – Which is Best?

 The Durability of Bricks vs. Concrete Pavers

-When analyzing the durability of brick and concrete pavers, it comes down to the strength of the pieces and how well they maintain their look.
-Clay brick will retain its color longer and will not fade even when exposed to UV rays.
+When analyzing the durability of brick and concrete pavers, it comes down to the strength of the pieces, the water absorption rate of the pavers you choose, your climate, and how well they maintain their appearance.
+Clay brick can retain its color longer and may not fade when exposed to UV rays.

 This is a very important feature when considering resale value down the line.
-Concrete pavers can achieve the same sustainability, but only when applied with a sealant every 3-4 years.
+Concrete pavers may achieve the same sustainability, but only when properly maintained and sealed every 3-4 years.

 Style and Design Options